qgis/QGIS-Website/content/resources/support/security.md

 ### What is a vulnerability in QGIS ?

 QGIS is a broad project with several different components, relying on a large base of external dependencies (GDAL, Proj, python libraries, Qt, etc..).
-Security issues fall in the following cases :
+Security issues in QGIS can arise in various scenarios, including, but not limited to, vulnerabilities in its dependencies (e.g., GDAL, Proj, Qt), issues within QGIS code itself, or through the misuse of its Python bindings.
+Here are the main categories:

 #### Vulnerabilies of underlying libraries